Bready or Not: Cheesecake-Stuffed Chocolate Chip Cookies

 Instructions

-- Store cookies in a sealed container at room temperature.
+- Store in a sealed container at room temperature.
+These cookies can keep for weeks.

 OM NOM NOM!